5G-ERA/Reference-NetApp/src/docker/README.md

 ### era_5g_netapp_base_gstreamer

-Base docker image for all NetApps which want to use gstreamer in python.
-Based on python:3.8-slim image with opencv-python compiled with gstreamer.
+Base docker image for all NetApps which want to use GStreamer in python.
+Based on python:3.8-slim image with opencv-python compiled with GStreamer.

 How to build:
 ```bash